Net Nanny Review 2025: Does This Outdated Parental Control App Still Hold Up Today?

-After testing Net Nanny on our own devices, we found the parental control app offers essential features like location tracking and screen time management, but isn’t as user-friendly as others in the market.
+After testing Net Nanny on our own devices, we found the parental control app offers essential features like content filtering, screen time management, and location tracking, but isn’t as user-friendly as others in the market.

 We show you what you can expect from this software and help you decide if it’s the best parental control app to help you tailor what your kids can and can’t do.